To install the MySQL Enterprise Monitor Agent on Mac OS X, decompress the

 Optionally, define the less privileged users for your monitored MySQL instance.
 Checking Auto-Create Less Privileged Users will automatically create the General and Limited users for you, using the username/password information that you provide.
 Unchecking this option requires you to manually create the users yourself, before proceeding with the Agent installation.
-For more information, see Section 3.4.1, “Creating a MySQL User Account for the Monitor Agent”.
+For more information, see Section 5.1, “Creating MySQL User Accounts for the Monitor Agent”.

 You receive a Configuration Report containing some of the information that you entered during the installation.
 Check the information provided in the report.
 If you see a problem, use Back to go back to the configuration screen and change the information.
 If the information is correct, click Next to continue.

 You are now told how to start the Agent, which is by issuing a command similar to:

 Once the Monitor Agent is installed, it needs to be started.
 For information on how to start and stop the Agent, see Section 5.7.2, “Starting/Stopping the Agent on Mac OS X”.

 The final step links to the README.
 Press Finish to complete the installation, and close the Agent Installer.

 On Mac OS X, MySQL Enterprise Monitor will load the system SSL libraries instead of the bundled OpenSSL, which relates to using framework calls (e.g., launchd) to run the agent.